 1 Select File > New Rule Set.

 The New Rule Set dialog box appears (Figure 3-22).

+New Rule Set X

-Figure 3-22.
-New Rule Set Dialog Box
+R ule Set Name: New Rule Set

+Description: Enter a description

+Hungarian Nam U se Set: Def

+,

+ОК C ancel H elp
-- 2 Enter a rule set name in the Rule Set Name field (up to thirty characters). - 3 Enter a brief description for the new rule set in the Description field (optional). - 4 Select a Hungarian name set from the Use Set list in the Hungarian Name Sets section of the dialog box.

-Note: Name sets in the Rule Manager only support the Hungarian naming analyzer, patterned after the Hungarian naming convention.
-They do not support the Naming Guidelines naming analyzer, patterned after the Visual Studio .NET naming guidelines.

-- 5 Choose how you prefer Hungarian naming violations to appear on the Naming tab: - ♦ If you select Warn if unknown objects are found, code review will specify a naming violation as Unknown if it cannot make a suggestion. - ♦ If you select Warn if the first letter after the prefix is not capitalized, code review will make a suggestion. - 6 Click OK.
-The Rule Manager validates the new rule set. - Populate the rule set with rules by: - ♦ Creating new rules (see "Creating Rules" on page 106). - Opening an existing rule set in order to select, copy, and paste rules into the new rule set.
+- Figure 3-22.
+New Rule Set Dialog Box - 2 Enter a rule set name in the Rule Set Name field (up to thirty characters). - 3 Enter a brief description for the new rule set in the Description field (optional). - 4 Select a Hungarian name set from the Use Set list in the Hungarian Name Sets section of the dialog box. - Note: Name sets in the Rule Manager only support the Hungarian naming analyzer, patterned after the Hungarian naming convention.
+They do not support the Naming Guidelines naming analyzer, patterned after the Visual Studio .NET naming guidelines. - 5 Choose how you prefer Hungarian naming violations to appear on the Naming tab: - If you select Warn if unknown objects are found, code review will specify a naming violation as Unknown if it cannot make a suggestion. - If you select Warn if the first letter after the prefix is not capitalized, code review will make a suggestion. - 6 Click OK.

+The Rule Manager validates the new rule set.

+- 7 Populate the rule set with rules by: - ♦ Creating new rules (see "Creating Rules" on page 103).

+◊ Opening an existing rule set in order to select, copy, and paste rules into the new rule set.